MicrosoftDocs/quantum-docs/articles/testing-debugging.md

 The Azure Quantum Development Kit (Modern QDK) Visual Studio Code extension includes a debugger for Q# programs.
 You can set breakpoints, step through your code and into each function or operation, and track not only the local variables, but the quantum state of the qubits as well.

 > [!NOTE]
-> The VS Code debugger only works with Q# (.qs) files, and doesn't work with Q# cells in a Jupyter Notebook.
-For testing Jupyter Notebook cells, see [Testing your code](#testing-your-code).
+> The VS Code debugger only works with Q# (.qs) files and doesn't work with Q# cells in a Jupyter Notebook.
+For testing Jupyter Notebook cells, see [Test your code](#test-your-code).

 The following example demonstrates the basic features of the debugger.
 For complete information about using VS Code debuggers, see [Debugging](https://code.visualstudio.com/docs/editor/debugging).